 Conversions

 A conversion happens when someone does what you want them to do, like making a purchase or filling out a form, usually on your website or landing page.
-For instance, if you’re advertising a suit on your e-commerce store, and you want people to see the ad, click it, and then buy the suit on your website, each purchase counts as a conversion.
+In 2026, setting up Enhanced Conversions and Consent Mode v2 is vital to track user actions accurately despite privacy changes.

 Clicks

-This is the core skill for a Google Ads expert.
-Everybody aims for more clicks.
 A click occurs when someone views your ad and decides to click on it.
-The objective is to get as many clicks as possible.
-However, if your ad isn’t getting clicks, it might be time to reconsider your ad text or who you’re targeting with your ads.
+The objective is to get as many qualified clicks as possible.
+If your ad isn’t getting clicks, it might be time to reconsider your ad text or who you’re targeting.

 Impressions